 - Remove the pan from heat and stir in 1 teaspoon vanilla.*

-- Transfer the apple pie filling (including the brown caramel gooeyness) to 1 or 2 half sheet pans, or any pan with a lip.
+- Transfer the apple pie filling (including the brown caramel gooeyness) to a half sheet pan, or any pan with a lip.
 Spread the apples all the way to the edges.
-(I used two pans for quicker chilling).
-Cool the apple pie filling completely by placing it in the fridge or the freezer.
-If you use two pans and place them both in the freezer, it only takes 20 minutes or so.
-(If you have plenty of time, you can just leave the apples in the pan to cool down, it will take a couple hours.)
+Cool the apple pie filling completely by placing it in the fridge or the freezer, it only takes 30 minutes or so.
+(If you have plenty of time, you can just leave the apples in the pan to cool down; it will take a couple hours.)

 - Use a rubber spatula to scrape all the chilled apple pie filling into the pie dish.
 Don’t forget to scrape in every last bit of the gooey filling.

 - Top your pie with the other pie crust.
 Follow this recipe for How to Make a Lattice Pie Crust, if you like.
 It's so pretty and not as hard as you think.
 You can also just toss the crust on whole.
 It's going to taste delicious either way!
 See my pie crust recipe for details on topping with a whole crust.

 - Fold the edges in and crimp however you like.
 If you didn't do a lattice, make sure to vent your pie by poking the top a few times with a sharp knife.

 - Place the whole pie in the fridge or freezer for about 20-30 minutes, for a really flaky crust.

 - Place a baking sheet in the center rack of your oven and preheat to 425 degrees F. Let it heat up for at least 20-25 minutes to make sure it’s really hot.